ArgjendFejzulahi/Master-Thesis-Experiments/README.md

 The output are: ```guillermo_condition_numbers_mu_0.1.csv```, ```guillermo_condition_numbers_mu_0.01.csv``` since mu1 = `0.1`, mu2=`0.01`.
 The name will be adjusted by the choice of parameter.
 The Notebook for visualization:  ```Analysis_Condition_Number_Guillermo_MC.ipynb ```

+---

 ### Section 4.3 Solving the Inverse Conductivity Problem with Nyström PCG: eit_non_preconditioned.py; eit_preconditioned.py

-These two scripts run the EIT experiment, record the convergence and plot the reconstructed conductivity.
-They are seperated due to runtime capacities and memory requierments.
+These two scripts run the EIT experiment, record the convergence, and plot the reconstructed conductivity.
+They are separated due to runtime and memory requirements.
 This enables the user to run them in parallel if more than one compute node is available.
-The parameters can be found in the beginning of the scripts and also an explanation.
-Also only one regularizaton parameter at a time can be set up.
-The experiments were carried out for large dimensions so computational capacity was limited.Run the script as module:
+The parameters and their explanations can be found at the beginning of the scripts.
+Also, only one regularization parameter can be set at a time.
+The experiments were carried out for large dimensions, so computational capacity was limited.

+Run the script as a module:

 ````
 python -m Inverse_EMT.eit_non_preconditioned